-Dissertation Committees must be in place and approved by the T&T Program Director and the CAH Associate Dean of Graduate Studies prior to a student's enrollment into Dissertation Research (ENC 7980).
+A Dissertation Committees must be in place and approved by the T&T Program Director and the CAH Associate Dean of Graduate Studies prior to a student's enrollment into Dissertation Research (ENC 7980).
+This form is used to validate the passing of candidacy exams as well as to approve a Dissertation Committee.
+It is also used to make changes to your Dissertation Committee.